I received an email asking me to contact the Community Values & Restorative Practices. What does this mean?

-Administrative Resolution: A meeting with a case administrator (CA) during which the student and CA discuss the facts of the case and the surrounding circumstances and, if possible, agree upon a set of facts.
-If the set of facts indicates that a violation of college policy occurred, then the CA will assign sanctions.
+Informal Resolution: A meeting with a case administrator (CA) during which the student and CA discuss the facts of the case and the surrounding circumstances and, if possible, agree upon a set of facts.
+If the set of facts indicates that a violation of university policy occurred, then the CA will assign sanctions, which the student can appeal.
 If the set of facts indicates that no violation occurred, then the CA will find the student not responsible.

-Administrative Hearing: A formal hearing before an administrator during which the student will respond to formal charges and will be allowed to provide relevant information and witnesses.
+Administrative Conference: A formal proceeding before an administrator during which the student will respond to the reported allegations and will be allowed to provide relevant information and witnesses.
 The administrator hearing the case then will determine whether the student is responsible for the behavior.
 If the student is found responsible, the administrator assigns appropriate sanctions.

-Student Panel or Board Hearing: A formal hearing before a panel of students (Student Panel) or a board of students, faculty and staff (Board Hearing) during which the student will respond to formal charges and will be allowed to produce relevant information and witnesses.
-The panel then determines whether the student is responsible for the behavior.
+Student Panel or Community Panel: A formal proceeding before a panel of students (Student Panel) or a board of students, faculty and staff (Community Panel) during which the student will respond to the reported allegations and will be allowed to produce relevant information and witnesses.
+The panel then determines whether the student is responsible for the allegations.
 If the panel finds the student responsible, it will assign sanctions appropriate to the case.
 Note that this option is not available for warning-level violations.

 Why do some people see the Area Director and some see the Director or Graduate Assistant?